BITE BACK program

 What's BITE BACK?

 Black Dog Institute’s BITE BACK is an online positive psychology program aimed at improving the overall wellbeing and resilience of young Australians.

 How does it work?

-BITE BACK uses a combination of fun, interactive exercises and information across 9 positive psychology domains including gratitude, optimism, flow, meaning, hope, mindfulness, character strengths, healthy lifestyle, and positive relationships.
-Furthermore, the BITE BACK provides information about the benefits of increasing wellbeing, methods to develop skills in each of the positive psychology domains, provides links to other relevant resources, and allows for comments and online discussions.
+BITE BACK uses a combination of fun, interactive exercises and information across nine positive psychology domains including gratitude, optimism, flow, meaning, hope, mindfulness, character strengths, healthy lifestyle, and positive relationships.
+BITE BACK also provides information about the benefits of increasing wellbeing, strategies to develop skills in each of the positive psychology domains, and links to other relevant resources.

 Who's it for?

 Requiring minimal technical skills, BITE BACK is for young people aged 12 to 18 years, with a focus on those aged 13 to 16 years.

 What's the commitment?